corgikit/pancake-document/help/troubleshooting.md

 ![](../.gitbook/images/troubleshooting-header.png)

-Sometimes you may find yourself facing a problem that doesn't have a clear solution.
-These troubleshooting tips may help you solve problems you run into.
+You may occasionally encounter an issue for which there is no obvious answer.
+These troubleshooting suggestions may assist you in resolving issues.

 ## **Issues on the Exchange**

-### **INSUFFICIENT\_OUTPUT\_AMOUNT**
+### **INSUFFICIENT_OUTPUT_AMOUNT**

-> The transaction cannot succeed due to error: PancakeRouter: INSUFFICIENT\_OUTPUT\_AMOUNT.
+> The transaction cannot succeed due to error: ZexdexRouter: INSUFFICIENT_OUTPUT_AMOUNT.
 This is probably an issue with one of the tokens you are swapping.
 >
-> the transaction cannot succeed due to error: execution reverted: pancakerouter: insufficient\_output\_amount.
+> the transaction cannot succeed due to error: execution reverted: ZexdexRouter: insufficient_output_amount.

 You're trying to swap tokens, but your slippage tolerance is too low or liquidity is too low.

 {% tabs %}
 {% tab title="Solution" %}

 1. Refresh your page and try again later.
 2. Try trading a smaller amount at one time.
 3. Increase your slippage tolerance:
    1. Tap the settings icon on the liquidity page.
    2. Increase your slippage tolerance a little and try again. ![](<../.gitbook/images/image (9) (4) (2) (1) (1) (1) (1) (1) (1) (1) (3).png>)
 4. Lastly, try inputting an amount with fewer decimal places.

 {% endtab %}
 {% tab title="Reason" %}
 **This usually happens when trading tokens with low liquidity.**

-That means there isn't enough of one of the tokens you're trying to swap in the Liquidity Pool: it's probably a small-cap token that few people are trading.
+That signals that one of the tokens you're attempting to swap doesn't have adequate liquidity in the Liquidity Pool: it's most likely a small-cap token with few traders.

-However, there's also the chance that you're trying to trade a scam token which cannot be sold.
-In this case, ZexdexApp isn't able to block a token or return funds.
+However, there is a chance that you are exchanging a fraudulent token that cannot be exchanged.
+In this case, ZexdexApp is unable to prohibit a token or reimburse money.

 {% endtab %}
 {% endtabs %}

-### **INSUFFICIENT\_A\_AMOUNT or INSUFFICIENT\_B\_AMOUNT**
+### **INSUFFICIENT_A_AMOUNT or INSUFFICIENT_B_AMOUNT**

-> Fail with error 'PancakeRouter: INSUFFICIENT\_A\_AMOUNT'\
+> Fail with error 'ZexdexRouter: INSUFFICIENT_A_AMOUNT'\
 > or\
-> Fail with error 'PancakeRouter: INSUFFICIENT\_B\_AMOUNT'
+> Fail with error 'ZexdexRouter: INSUFFICIENT_B_AMOUNT'

 You're trying to add/remove liquidity from a liquidity pool (LP), but there isn't enough of one of the two tokens in the pair.